zjsxwc/makeflow-erp/README.md

 - forum in workspace

-- add database indexes to entity
+- add database indexes to entities

+- could assign/limit next place users by previous place user in workspace when there is only one previous place

 ## License